tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2022/05/05
+- Version 1.5.11
+- bug fixes for automated speed matching function of PurpleHat
+- added Plain English translation to LocoNet viewer
+- corrected a mistake in the assignment of BDL16 zones

 2022/04/09
-- Version 1.5.11 with support for PurpleHat and automated speed matching
+- Version 1.5.10 with support for PurpleHat and automated speed matching
 - added WiThrottle client
 - improved LocoNet library
 - minor bug fixes